top of page

 I collect illustrator’s books.
 It would be easy to fill an entire page with my favorites.
 Here's a short list: Patrick Nagel, Doré, Hokusai, Helen Jacobs, Yoshitaka Amano, Rowland Emett, Alice B. Woodward, Peter de Sève, Louis Wain, Virginia Frances Sterrett, and Brian Froud.

-But, my all-time favorites are the ones I personally know, and whose talents delight me daily: Beth Surdut, Tom Brown, Lucinda Storms, Brian Thies, Zoetica Ebb, CarsonDrewIt, and Travis Louie.
+But, my all-time favorites are the ones I personally know, and whose talents delight me daily: Beth Surdut, Brian Thies, Tom Brown, Lucinda Storms, Zoetica Ebb, CarsonDrewIt, and Travis Louie.

-6. Do you remember your first Haiku?
+6. Do you remember your first haiku?

-I do.
-Like the poems I've shared today, it leaned toward senryu (human nature themed).
-My obāsan (chosen granny) was from Tokyo.
-She worked at a local diner and often took care of me after school.
-I'd sit at the counter, draw, and do homework while she worked and stuffed me full of rice balls and chanko (soup).
-She taught me how to write haiku to help with learning syllables.
-Because of her, I started writing haiku at age seven.
-It was something special we shared.
-Though I no longer limit myself to 5-7-5, as modern haiku understands that mora (the Japanese rhythmic unit that counts beats) isn't syllables, I continue to write in honor of my obāsan.
+My obāsan (granny), Tae Tanaka was from Tokyo.
+She worked at our local diner and often took care of me after school while my parents worked.
+I’d sit at the counter, draw, and do homework while she worked and stuffed me full of rice balls and chanko (soup).
+Because of her, my haiku journey began at age seven.
+She taught me the form to help with writing structure and syllables.
+Some days, I wrote until the crayon snapped.
+It gave us something special to share, and left me with precious memories that live on in my heart.

-Two dollar Big Mac
+two dollar Big Mac

-Will never ever replace
+will never ever replace

-My Happy Meal toy
+my Happy Meal toy

 7. Why have you chosen to title your haiku?